EvolveBeyond/EVOX/README.md

     return await fetch_from_source()
 ```

-## System Health Dashboard
+## Enhanced System Health Dashboard

-The new `evox health` command generates a comprehensive HTML report:
+The new `evox health` command generates a comprehensive HTML report with security insights:

 ```bash
 evox health